qatrackplus/qatrackplus/docs/tutorials/service_log/index.rst

 The physicist now clicks `Save` and the are ready to make the output adjustment.
-Note that the Service Log Dashboard will now show 1 incomplete :term:`Return to Service QC` and 1 Service Event needing review.
+Note that the Service Log Dashboard will now show 1 incomplete :term:`Return To Service QC` and 1 Service Event needing review.

 .. figure:: images/dash.png